 The concept commonly referred to by the term blockchain addresses a technology that implements a distributed and consistent database without centralised management and its coordinated use by an open or predefined set of participants according to an agreed upon set of rules.

-Blockchain – or, in a more general manner, Distributed Ledger Technologies (hereinafter “DLT”) – can replace intermediation-based transactions.
+Blockchain – or, in a more general manner, Distributed Ledger Technologies – can replace intermediation-based transactions.
 For instance, when using blockchains, financial transactions are possible without the intermediation of banks or other financial intermediaries, since the ownership on an asset can be proven without the intermediation of a notary.

 In practice, blockchains aim to exhibit the following properties: